EPF or employee provident fund is a retirement scheme that every salaried employee can avail from their employer.

 How to check PF balance using Umang app

 UMANG is an application that the government launched to help you access all government-related services within one platform.
 It is designed to bring more flexibility at your fingertips.
 You can access and pay utility bills on this platform and easily access all your government investment accounts.
 The newest feature it offers is to help you check your EPF balance online.

 You can do this with the following steps:

-The e-Sewa is a portal that helps you carry out several tasks related to EPF conveniently without having to physically visit the EPFO offices.
+The e-Sewa is a portal that helps you carry out several tasks related to EPF conveniently without having to visit the EPFO offices physically.
 Using this portal will help you perform several tasks like claim your provident fund amount, check the status of your claim and even update your KYC information.
-To begin the use of the several facilities offered by EPFO e-Sewa you need to register your organisation on the portal.
+To begin using the several facilities offered by EPFO e-Sewa, you need to register your organisation on the portal.

-Knowing these fact and features will help you understand your EPF account better, so that you can enjoy the benefits during times of need.
+Knowing these facts and features will help you understand your EPF account better so that you can enjoy the benefits during times of need.

 While care is taken to update the information, products, and services included in or available on our website and related platforms/websites, there may be inadvertent inaccuracies or typographical errors or delays in updating the information.
 The material contained in this site, and on associated web pages, is for reference and general information purpose and the details mentioned in the respective product/service document shall prevail in case of any inconsistency.
 Subscribers and users should seek professional advice before acting on the basis of the information contained herein.
 Please take an informed decision with respect to any product or service after going through the relevant product/service document and applicable terms and conditions.
 In case any inconsistencies observed, please click on reach us.